Coffreo/php-translation-js-extractor-bundle/README.md

 However, to extract strings from JS files, you must indicate where are stored your JS files in [`php-translation/symfony-bundle` configuration](https://php-translation.readthedocs.io/en/latest/symfony/index.html#configuration).

 ```
+# paths below are symfony 4.X paths, make sure to change them for sumfony 3.X
 # config/packages/php_translation.yaml
 translation:
     ...